nouryxd/microservices-with-node/24-basics-of-docker/notes/docker-commands.md

   - docker ps --all

 - Retrieve output logs

   - docker logs [container id]

+- Execute an additional command in a container
+  - docker exec -it [container id] [command]
+    - -it
+      - Allow us to provide input to the container

+- Get shell access in a container
+  - docker exec -it [container id] sh

 ## Flags

 - -a

   - attach (shows output)

+- -i

+  - attach to STDIN

+- -t

+  - makes sure all the text is nicely formatted and like normal

+- -it
+  - enables you to input text